-SPREP is the regional organisation established by the Governments and Administrations of the Pacific charged with protecting and managing the environment and natural resources of the Pacific.
-The head office is based in Apia, Samoa with over 100 staff.
-There are SPREP offices in Fiji and Vanuatu as well as SPREP Officers stationed in the Republic of the Marshall Islands and Solomon Islands.
-SPREP has an annual budget of USD \$33 million in 2019.
+The Secretariat of the Pacific Region Environment Programme (SPREP) is the regional organisation established by the Governments and Administrations of the Pacific charged with protecting and managing the environment and natural resources of the Pacific.

+The head office is based in Apia, Samoa with other SPREP offices in Fiji, the Republic of the Marshalls Islands and Vanuatu.

+SPREP has around 150 staff and has an annual budget of approximately USD35 million in 2022.

-The establishment of SPREP sends a clear signal to the global community of the deep commitment of Pacific island Governments and Administrations for better management of the environment within the context of sustainable development.
+The establishment of SPREP in 1993 sends a clear signal to the global community of the deep commitment of Pacific island Governments and Administrations for better management of the environment within the context of sustainable development.